stylify/web/content/blog/best-practices-for-utility-first-css.md

 - Some elements that should work as components (buttons for example) are defined as elements with duplicated class attributes, which can cause harder maintenance
 - Values for properties like `color`, `border` and `margin` are often hardcoded within the template

-Now when we know at least some positives/negatives while using Utility-First CSS, let's take a look at the negatives and let's try to solve them.
+Now when we know at least some positives/negatives while using utility-first CSS, let's take a look at the negatives and let's try to solve them.

 ## How to align and sort selectors
 To improve class attribute readability, order your selectors from the smallest media query/screen/container, to largest: